ZhouJR/RRDFN/README.md

-# RRDFN
+# Introduction

-Generation of andom rough discrete fracture network
+This repository contains code to reproduce the generation of random rough discrete fracture network.